Skip to content

 • Customize the actionName for a component's click event

-Set it via the accessibilityLabel attribute
+Set using the accessibilityLabel attribute

 <Button title="Custom Action Name"